Awannaphasch2016/TODO-Manager/ProjectBasedTODOs/LearningProjects/learning_emacs.md

                                         * https://emacs.stackexchange.com/questions/54311/can-emacs-show-formatted-backtraces
                                     * how to format elisp block?
                                         * https://emacs.stackexchange.com/questions/283/command-that-formats-prettifies-elisp-code
-                * here> how to turn off evil mode?
+                * how to turn off evil mode?
         * make it suitable for my note taking research workflow.
             * dependencies
                 * I may need to learn the following